Information about Tree Nuts in cuisine around the world.

 A sweet cheese pastry soaked in sugar syrup, often topped with crushed pistachios.
 It's popular throughout the Levant region.

-Thin pastry filled with spiced apple filling, raisins, and sometimes nuts, served warm with vanilla sauce or ice cream.
-Stretched dough so thin you can read newspaper through it.
-Warm apples with cinnamon, sugar, breadcrumbs absorbing juice.
-Viennese coffee house staple.
+Thin pastry wrapped around spiced apple, raisins, and sometimes nuts, served warm with vanilla sauce or a scoop of ice cream.
+The dough is stretched so thin you can read a newspaper through it.
+Inside, the apples soften with cinnamon and sugar while breadcrumbs soak up the juice.
+A fixture of the Viennese coffee house.

 Before traveling, learn how to say "Tree Nuts allergy" in the local language.